 - Due to it's small size, this kite has a rather light pull on the flying line.
 Hence it may be flown by small children.

 - As an adult, you will be amazed at how high this little kite will go on polyester sewing thread!

 - If you leave your winder attached to the kite, setup time out in the field is zero!
 No wasted time.

 Here's the button, for secure purchases with a credit card or PayPal...

 Ready to see this little kite do it's thing?
-The movie below was taken down at a local beach, in almost perfect weather for it.
+The movie clip further down was taken down at a local beach, in almost perfect weather for it.
 The breeze was coming almost straight off the ocean.

 For a while, the wind speed dropped a little, so the Paper Sled sank to a low line angle and bobbed constantly from left to right, just a few meters off the sand.
 But then, about half an hour later, the breeze came back and I took this short movie.